khmelnitskiianton/Akinator/README.md

 `myassert.h`

-Now it relized like MYASSERT() that take all errors with enum and write it to console
+Now it realized like MYASSERT() that take all errors with enum and write it to console

 ## Verificator